 However, you need to consider whether you should keep an owl as a pet.
 Owls need a large outdoor enclosure, unlike similarly sized parrots that can live happily in an indoor cage.
 They will never be pets, in that they will not enjoy being cuddled and may only barely tolerate being handled after years of ownership.
 They are very high maintenance, requiring daily care, and this also means that they require a considerable commitment that can make holidaying impossible.
 They are also nocturnal and this means that they are prone to making loud noises at night, preventing you and your neighbors from getting good rest.

 Parrots, on the other hand, are considered good pets.
 If you choose the right species, they can be playful, enjoy human company, and although they do require regular maintenance, it is easier to find a friend or family member that is capable of providing short-term care while you have a week or two away.
 Budgies, which are among the smaller pet parrot species, are not only playful and friendly but are relatively easy to keep, do not destroy your house, and they tend to be quiet birds.

 Do Eagles Make Great Pets?

 Eagles are wild birds.
 Only master falconers can own an eagle.
-Even if you undertake the eight years of training required to become a master falconer, eagles do not enjoy handling and will never be considered a domesticated animal.
+Even if you undertake the 8 years of training required to become a master falconer, eagles do not enjoy handling and will never be considered a domesticated animal.
 They need a lot of outdoor space, require regular flying and exercise, and they must be kept according to strict guidelines.
-Consider spotting and observing eagles in the wild, instead, or taking on a more manageable and practica bird like a parrot or other indoor bird.
+Consider spotting and observing eagles in the wild, instead, or taking on a more manageable and practical bird like a parrot or other indoor bird.